mbx-mbx/aurelia-cli-wallaby-typescript-jest/README.md

 Wallaby configuration for a base cli project which works with Typescript, Jest and Webpack.

-Thanks for the wallaby team for the PR
+Thanks to the wallaby team for the PR